petermr/tigr2ess/wikimedia/wikidata.md

  * *subject*: **Ocimum tenuiflorum** (Q960124)
  * *predicate* **`instanceof`** (P31)
  * *object*: **taxon** (Q16521).

+ You are NOT expected to memorise the Q and P numbers!
+The online Wikidata tools can look them up by name interactively.

 Properties are generally of two types:
  * "isA" - the suject is some sort-of the object